Stopping the racist robocall in Florida

 Instead of reporting robocalls to the FTC, you can turn to DoNotPay instead.
 Our long history of helping people fight bureaucracy and injustice proves how dedicated we are to ensuring justice equality.

-Our app’s latest feature—Robocall Revenge—can help you sue spam callers and claim up to $3,000 in settlements.
+Our app’s latest feature—Robocall Revenge—can help you sue spam callers and get revenge.

-To get access to our services, simply open DoNotPay via a web browser.
+To get access to our services, simply open DoNotPay via a .

 To help you understand what our process looks like, let us break it down into a few basic steps: